 Buloke, Gannawarra, Mildura and Swan Hill local government areas

 Writers Victoria is a membership organisation.
-One of the benefits of being a Writers Vic member is getting access to member-only activities like this one.
-The Write-ability writing groups are in high demand, so being a member will help make sure you don’t miss out.
+One of the benefits of being a Writers Victoria member is getting access to member-only activities and exclusive online content.

-WV membership will also connect you with more than 3,500 writers across Victoria and help you feel part of our state’s writing community.
+Membership will also connect you with more than 3,000 writers across Victoria and help you feel part of our state’s writing community.

 We know that some people may find it hard to pay the membership fee.
-That’s why we offer a 30% discount on our annual regional membership, and we can discuss payment plans as well.
+That’s why we offer a 30% discount on our annual regional membership, reducing the cost to $35 for Writeability participants.
+We can discuss payment plans as well.